-- 1) Council will consider enacting a by-law to regulate removal of trees across Three Rivers.
-At Council's discretion, such a by-law may contain different regulations for urban areas and rural areas. - 2) Any Tree By-law shall balance the need to preserve existing trees with the requirements of the forestry industry. - 3) As part of a Tree By-law, Council may consider requirements to replace removed trees with new plantings. - 4) As part of a Tree By-law, Council may consider a credit system in which new tree plantings may be considered as offsets to felled trees, while remaining mindful of the value of older trees to ecosystems.
+- 1) Council will consider enacting a bylaw to regulate removal of trees across Three Rivers.
+At Council's discretion, such a bylaw may contain different regulations for urban areas and rural areas. - 2) Any Tree Bylaw shall balance the need to preserve existing trees with the requirements of the forestry industry. - 3) As part of a Tree Bylaw, Council may consider requirements to replace removed trees with new plantings. - 4) As part of a Tree Bylaw, Council may consider a credit system in which new tree plantings may be considered as offsets to felled trees, while remaining mindful of the value of older trees to ecosystems.

 9.5.6.
-Nuisance and Noise Control By-law
+Nuisance and Noise Control Bylaw

-1) The Town of Three Rivers may enact a Noise By-law under the Municipal Government Act.
+1) The Town of Three Rivers may enact a Noise Bylaw under the Municipal Government Act 2016 c.44 R.S.P.E.I.
+1988, M-12.1

-2) Where a Noise By-law is enacted, the by-law shall address the noise impacts of stationary noise sources described under the Development Hazards and Land Use Compatibility section of this Plan.
+2) Where a Noise Bylaw is enacted, the bylaw shall address the noise impacts of stationary noise sources described under the Development Hazards and Land Use Compatibility section of this Plan.

 9.5.7.
-Dangerous, Hazardous and Unsightly Premises By-law
+Dangerous, Hazardous and Unsightly Premises Bylaw

-The Municipal Government Act permits municipalities to pass by-laws to control dangerous, hazardous and unsightly elements on private lands.
+The Municipal Government Act 2016 c.44 R.S.P.E.I.
+1988, M-12.1 permits municipalities to pass bylaws to control dangerous, hazardous and unsightly elements on private lands.
 The Town of Three Rivers recognizes the value of this tool in ensuring community safety and beautification.

-1) Council shall enact a Dangerous, Hazardous and Unsightly Premises By-law for the entire Town of Three Rivers.
+1) Council shall enact a Dangerous, Hazardous and Unsightly Premises Bylaw for the entire Town of Three Rivers.